lalewis1/testing/.github/ISSUE_TEMPLATE/support-ticket.md

 ---
 name: Support Ticket
-about: A request for Support
+about: A request for support
 title: "[Support Ticket] - "
 labels: ''
 assignees: lalewis1